basileroutier/dynamic-input-field/README.md

 An unlimited modification can be done.
 It manages the creation and deletion of input names to be able to have mainly correct names and that are usable for your back-end.

+  1. It can only be used on LiveServer
+  2. Go to ```./js/creation-dynamic-input.js``` for modification

+# TroubleShooting

+If you have some problem, please open an Issues and describe all the problems you encounter or change to be added

+# don't forget

+Have fun :)